pteromys/dook/README.md

 ## Possible future work

-- tests 😱
 - better language detection (e.g. llvm headers are C++ but most deviously end in lowercase .h)
-- more languages
+- more languages (and tests in more languages 😱)
 - recursive mode
 - show all calls to a function instead (ripgrep already gets mostly there so I care less)
 - end this project and make it instead a feature of ripgrep